jhye1023/ETL-project/README.md

 ## Summary

-The following states have the highest number of minors killed by guns
+The following states have the highest number of minors killed by guns:

 1. Texas
 2. California